EliBrignac/US-Temperature-Choropleth/README.md

 ## How to Run Shiny App

-##  ✨ The Shiny App ✨
+##  🗺️ Display The Choropleth 🗺️
 To run the app I made using shiny, run these lines of code in your favorite R compiler IDE and it will pull up a pop-up window in your current browser.
-In order to run this, you need to make sure you have the correct packages installed (ggplot2, tidyr, dplyr, sp, shiny, maps).
+In order to run this, you need to make sure you have the correct versions of these packages installed: ggplot2, tidyr, dplyr, sp, shiny, maps.
 You can install the correct versions of these packages by running the following line of code in your R IDE.
 If you already have these packages installed, it is still worth running this line to make sure all your packages are up to date.
+This may prompt you to reload your R IDE.
 ```
 install.packages(c("ggplot2", "tidyr", "dplyr", "sp", "shiny", "maps"))
 ```